 We will take a look at how the pitot static system is built up and used in the aircraft to indicate airspeed, altitude and vertical speed and investigate the operational aspects the pilot may encounter with this system.

 In aviation we have three well known pressure instruments and they are listed below and shown to the right:

-The image to the right shows how the components are connected to the pitot static system.
+The image to the right shows how all the components are connected in the pitot static system.

 To be able to measure the dynamic pressure the pitot tube must face forward in the undisturbed airflow.
 The movement of the aircraft creates a dynamic pressure increased with outside static pressure and this total pressure is then fed through tubing (pitot line) to the airspeed indicator.
 This indicator will subtract static pressure so that the indication is correct.

 Some pitot tubes are fitted with a connection for static pressure, these are called pitot head.
 Several models of Piper and Cessna aircraft have these mounted under the wing.

 It is common practice when the aircraft is operated IFR that the pitot tube is heated to protect against ice blockage in low temperature and high humidity conditions.
 This is a pre-flight item on the checklist so the pilot must check if the pitot heats up.